Rules Of Engagement

 You'd probably determine that I don't care about your feelings, or your inclusion, or your bodily autonomy or well-being.
 You might even conclude that I'm actively opposed to those things, and, by extension, actively opposed to you.
 You might decide I'm not a safe person to be around.
 You'd almost certainly recognize that I'm not any fun to be around, and that it would be better if I were not in your life.
 So you might stop interacting with me, not because you think it is bad to interact with people, but because you now know that I am a dangerous asshole.
 You probably wouldn't smile at me on the subway.
 You'd probably make a point of being places I'm not.

 Now: Let's say a whole bunch of people scolded you because you were shunning me, on the rationale that shunning is bad for a society of inclusion and for the mental well-being of the shunned party, and so that means you are obviously opposed to creating an inclusive society.
-Let's say a whole bunch of people decided that your decision about how to minimize your interactions with me got framed not as something you had done because of me, but rather something you were doing to me.
-Let's say a whole bunch of people decided that you were creating your suffering, because your decision to create distance between yourself and me isolates me, and isolation leads to more bad behavior, so it is you that is most responsible for my bad behavior.
-Lets say a whole bunch of people told you that they had talked to me, and based on what I had told them, the behavior you were reacting to was rooted in ignorance, not malice—and so it was now incumbent upon you to teach me better, and if you refused to do so, then aren't you really the one responsible for your own damaged mental and physical health?
-And lets say that everyone decided that the lesson to learn from your broken toes is that we need to be a lot more accommodating, as a society, to all the meanest people wearing stomp-boots we can find.
+Let's say a whole bunch of people decided that your decision about how to minimize your interactions with me should be framed not as something you had done because of me, but rather something you were doing to me.
+Let's say a whole bunch of people decided that you were the author of your own suffering, because your decision to create distance between yourself and the harm I'm doing you isolates me, and isolation can naturally leads to more bad behavior, so it is you who are most at fault for my bad behavior.
+Let's say a whole bunch of people told you that they had talked to me, and based on what I had told them, the behavior you were reacting to was rooted in ignorance, not malice—and so it was now incumbent upon you to teach me better, and if you refused to do so, then aren't you really the one responsible for your own damaged mental and physical health?
+And let's say that everyone decided that the lesson to learn from your broken toes is that we need to be a lot more accommodating, as a society, to all the meanest people wearing stomp-boots we can find.

 Let's say that a whole lot of people tell you that what is most needed is unity between them and all of my fellow stomp-boots, in a way that makes it clear that this will be a unity that completely fails to consider your existence, in much the same way as I claim I cannot detect the existence of your toes.